Navigation – Plan du site

 • Bourdieu, Pierre, O campo econômico : A dimensão simbólica da dominação, tradução Roberto Leal Ferreira, Daniel Lins, 1 ª edição, Campinas–São Paulo, Papirus, 2000.

-Primary responsibility, Title (book) in italic [online], subordinate responsibility, edition (number), place of publication: publisher, date of publication, date of update [available from internet *date of citation*], series, notes, availability and access [URL]
+Primary responsibility, Book Title in italics [online], subordinate responsibility, edition (number), place of publication: publisher, date of publication, date of update [available from internet *date of citation*], series, notes, availability and access [URL]

 Example :